ansys/pydpf-composites/doc/source/intro.rst

     result_folder = r"D:\simulations\my_simulation_files\dp0\SYS\MECH"

     # Create the composite files object that contains
-    # the results file, the material properties file and the
+    # the results file, the material properties file, and the
     # composite definitions
     composite_files = get_composite_files_from_workbench_result_folder(result_folder)

     # Start the server.
-By default this will start
+By default this starts
-    # a new local server and load the composites plugin
+    # a new local server and loads the composites plugin
     server = connect_to_or_start_server()

     # Create a composite model